2021 Tampa Bay Buccaneers season: NFC Wild Card Playoffs: vs. (7) Philadelphia Eagles

-Tampa Bay ran up 31 unanswered points on the way to their fifth consecutive postseason win over the last two seasons.
+Tampa Bay jumped out to a 31–0 lead by the fourth quarter on the way to their fifth consecutive postseason win over the last two seasons.
 For 44-year-old Bucs quarterback Tom Brady, it was his 35th career playoff win.

 The Buccaneers started out the game with a 12-play, 75-yard drive to go up 7–0 on Giovani Bernard's 2-yard touchdown run.
 After the next three possessions ended in punts, Brady completed 5 of 6 passes for 62 yards on a 70-yard drive that ended with Ke'Shawn Vaughn's 1-yard score, putting the Bucs ahead 14–0 with 25 seconds left in the first quarter.
 The Eagles had to punt again, and Tampa Bay drove back for more points, this time moving the ball 53 yards in 11 plays to take a 17–0 lead with Ryan Succop's 34-yard field goal.

 Philadelphia responded with their most promising drive of the day, moving the ball to the Buccaneers 37-yard line, only to lose the ball with incomplete pass on 4th and 5.
 Then after a punt, they drove to the Tampa Bay's 27.
 But once again they failed to score as defensive back Mike Edwards intercepted Jalen Hurts' pass in the end zone.